 Below we have a few worksheets available for you to download and print.
 The language and format is taken largely from the Big Book of Alcoholics Anonymous.
 There are three separate inventories suggested by the Big Book, and each 4th step inventory worksheet has an additional page you can print for more space!

 The resentment inventory is probably the most well-known piece of this step.
 In this inventory, we go through our resentments toward other people and institutions, taking an honest look at our own behavior and actions.

 When considering resentments, here are a few people and institutions which you may consider.
 Of course, all of these may not be applicable to you, and there are probably ones relevant to you that aren’t listed here.
 We offer this as a jumping-off point, a list of resentments to consider when starting.

 Doctors & Therapists

 Judges and Police Officers

 Again, there are likely people or institutions not listed here that you have a resentment toward.
 We encourage you to look honestly and use your own experience!

 The sex inventory is the second part of the 4th step in AA.
-In this part of the stepwork, we look at our sexual behavior and where we have caused harm.
+In this part of the stepwork, we look at our sexual behavior and intimate relationships and where we have caused harm.
 We list the harm caused, if we unjustifiably aroused jealousy, suspicion, or bitterness, and look at what could have been done instead.
 Remember that you don’t need to beat yourself up.
 Try looking at this process with some kindness toward yourself.